subhashreec1013-spec/AI_ProblemSolving_RA2411026050241/README.md

 This project focuses on designing a GPS-based navigation system that determines the most efficient route between two locations in a city.
 The city is modeled as a weighted graph or grid, where each node represents a location and each edge represents a path with an associated travel cost such as distance or time.
 Some paths may be blocked due to obstacles like traffic or construction.

-The system allows users to interactively select a start location and a destination through a graphical interface.
+The syste allows users to interactively select a start location and a destination through a graphical interface.
 Using the A* (A-star) search algorithm, the system computes the optimal route by considering both the actual cost from the start node and a heuristic estimate of the remaining distance to the goal.

 The solution ensures that a valid and optimal path is found whenever one exists.
 The final output displays the computed route, the total travel cost, and the number of nodes explored during the search process.

 ---

 ## 🗺️ Graph Representation